archwisp/PHPEncryptData/README.md

 1. [Download Composer](http://getcomposer.org/download/) using your preferred method.

-2. From the PHPCrypt directory, install the project dependencies:
+2. From the PHPEncryptData directory, install the project dependencies:

         $ php composer.phar install